-At the end of the current fiscal year, the District had total long-term debt outstanding of \$91.5 million; the net increase of \$7.6 million is a result of new borrowings in excess of principal payments made in 2020.
+At the end of the current fiscal year, the District had total long-term debt outstanding of \$85.9 million; the decrease of \$5.6 million is a result of principal payments made and no new borrowing in 2021.

 The District is rated by Standard and Poor's (S&P) as "AA+" and Moody's Investors Services Inc. (Moody's) has assigned a rating of "Aa2".
 In October 2020, S&P affirmed its "AA+" rating for the District and Moody's affirmed its "Aa2" rating.
 Additional detailed information about the District's long-term debt can be found in Note 6 to the financial statements.